rdesc/autorally/autorally_control/src/path_integral/scripts/ml_pipeline/README.md

 # ML pipeline
+This directory contains all the files associated with the neural network dynamics model ML pipeline.
+MPPI requires a model of the system dynamics (i.e. what will be the vehicle's next state if 30% steering and 60% throttle are applied).
+The ICRA 2017 paper, [Information Theoretic MPC for Model-Based Reinforcement Learning](https://ieeexplore.ieee.org/document/7989202), used a shallow and narrow neural network for their experiment with the AutoRally vehicle.
+Details on how this network was trained can be found in the paper and in the [models README](https://github.com/rdesc/autorally/tree/rdesc-melodic-devel/autorally_control/src/path_integral/params/models#autorally_nnet_09_12_2018npz).
+The __ml_pipeline__ directory provides a robust and scalable framework for generating models of different vehicle dynamics in order to add MPPI support for additional robots.

 The pipeline consists of 3 standard components: data preprocessing, model training, and model testing/evaluation.
 The pipeline is initiated via the __trainer.py__ script (i.e. `python trainer.py`) and is configured via the _config.yml_ parameter file.